spyder007/provisioning-projects/templates/ubuntu/containerd/README.md

 * containerd

 ## Notes
 This template builds off of the [Basic][Basic] image.
-When copying `containerd.pkrvars.template` to your .pkvars file, the `files_dirs` and `provisioning_scripts` settings in the template should be kept and added on to as needed.
+When copying `containerd.pkrvars.hcl.template` to your .pkrvars.hcl file, the `files_dirs` and `provisioning_scripts` settings in the template should be kept and added on to as needed.

 This image requires the builder to use [../basic/http](../basic/http) as the `http` folder.
 See the script usage section on the [the main readme][Home] for details.